thewander02/cfinder/README.md

 ## Built With

-This Project is built with Next JS, MUI, and Supabase.
+This Project is built with Next JS, Tailwind, and Supabase.